Familial Mediterranean Fever – What is it?

 - Generalized body and joint pain.

-- Skin rashes affecting the lower legs.
+- Skin rashes affecting the lower legs and occasionally other parts of the body.

 - Additional information available on WebMD by clicking this line.